Intelligence and Security Committee of Parliament: Membership

 Parliament appoints the nine members from both the House of Commons and the House of Lords, after considering nominations from the prime minister, made following discussion with the Leader of the Opposition.
 The committee elect their own chair from amongst the members.
 Serving ministers are not allowed to be members, but members may previously have held ministerial positions.
 Members of the committee cease to be members when Parliament is dissolved, and new members are appointed after the new Parliament convenes.

 Malcolm Rifkind was chair until 24 February 2015, when he resigned following a sting by journalists involving a bogus Chinese company and his suspension from the Conservative Party.
 Former Attorney General Dominic Grieve was elected by the committee as his replacement on 15 September 2015 when it reconvened after the 2015 general election.
 He was re-elected as chair by the committee on 23 November 2017 when it reconvened after the June 2017 general election.

 On 15 July 2020, it was reported that Chris Grayling had failed to secure the nomination as chair of the committee.
 Acting against the Conservative Whip, Julian Lewis was elected chair by the members of the ISC.
 As a consequence, he had the Conservative Whip temporarily removed.
-A ‘senior government source’ told the BBC that Dr Lewis "has been told by the chief whip that it is because he worked with Labour and other opposition MPs for his own advantage".
+A 'senior government source' told the BBC that Lewis "has been told by the chief whip that it is because he worked with Labour and other opposition MPs for his own advantage".
 Grayling subsequently resigned from the committee on 28 August.
 Bob Stewart has been appointed as Grayling's replacement.

-The membership of the committee for the 2019–2024 Parliament is as follows:
+The membership of the committee for the 2024-2029 Parliament is as follows: